 If the need arises, the State will amend the Plan generally using the same 30 day public comment and notice period previously noted.
 The exceptions will be when the State receives disaster recovery funding, where the comment period will be reduced to 15 days and hearings reduced from a minimum of 3 to 2, or when HUD and/or Congress dictate a shorter comment period and/or fast turnaround times and lesser (or no) hearings and/or a shorter comment period, when the State will comply with federal requirements.
-In addition, the comment period for Amendments may also be reduced to 15 days when special circumstances arise.
-Additionally, the public comment period for amendments will also be shortened to 5 days and hearings reduced from a minimum of 3 to 2 for special waivers and flexibilities when HUD and/or Congress dictate a shorter comment period and/or fast turnaround times and lesser (or no) hearings and/or a shorter comment period, then the State will comply with federal requirements.
+In addition, the comment period for Amendments may also be reduced to 15 days when special circumstances arise, for example, the two-part ESG funding process used in 2011 where the normal Con Plan citizen participation process was used, and then a second allocation of funding was made in early 2012 (within the same program year) accompanied by a HUD mandated earlier-than-normal submission deadline for the second round of funding.
 The State will determine the necessary changes, prepare the proposed amendment and provide citizens and units of general local government with reasonable notice of and an opportunity to comment on the proposed amendment.

 Notice of the proposed amendment, a summary of it contents, and instructions on how to receive a copy and the final date for submission of comments will be published in newspapers of general circulation regionally throughout the State.
 Copies of the proposed amendment will be made available in local lending libraries and the Library for the Blind and Physically Handicapped.
 Additionally, free copies of the amendment will be mailed as requested, and the State will also post the proposed amendments on DHCD's website.
-The State shall consider all comments received and make them available to the public at the time the amendment is submitted to HUD.
+The State shall consider all comments received and make them available to the public at the time the amendment is submitted to

+HUD.
 The amended Plan shall be submitted to HUD before the State may implement changes embodied in the amendment.